This article will show you how to configure your WordPress 3.2+ website to use the Serversaurus Cloud CDN, using the W3 Total Cache plugin.

 1. Install the W3 Total Cache plugin (you can find installation instructions on its website, or more simply just use the built-in plugin installer in WordPress).

-3. Scroll down to the Configuration section, and fill out the section as displayed below, using the Raw CDN Hostname noted previously:
+3. Navigate to the Performance->CDN page.
+Scroll down to the Configuration section, and fill out the section as displayed below, using the CDN Hostname noted previously:

 Before you save, press ‘Test Mirror’ and ensure that you get a successful result.